TechGnome/FileImport/README.md

 <!-- ABOUT THE PROJECT -->
 ## About FileImport

 FileImport is designed to be a simple and easy way to import text files.
-The intent it to deal with the boilerplate, mundane code of creating a file reader and pulling in the data, and letting you get back to doing what you do best - writing code.
+Built as a wrapper around the TextFieldParser, it is intended to deal with the boilerplate, mundane code of creating a file reader and pulling in the data.
+With a single line of code, it is possible to fill a datatable with simple data from a CSV file.
+Nedd to import a TAB delimited file?
+Add a simple parameter andd you're done.
+Got a fixed width file?
+Another quick change, and you're back to doing what you do best - writing code.

 The design behind the FileImport library is intended to be sa simple or as complex as you want it to be.
 It can, by default, read in aa simple basic CSV file just by using one line using the built-in default settings.